unnynet/unnynet-docs/docs/advanced/chat_popup.md

 As you might've noticed there are additional parameters passed to the OnPopupOpened event:

-*   display_name - the display name of the selected player
+*   DisplayName - the display name of the selected player
-*   unny_id - the unique id of the selected player
+*   UnnyId - the unique id of the selected player
-*   friend_state:
-    *   None: -1
-    *   Friends: 0
-    *   Outgoing Request: 1
-    *   Incoming Request: 2
-    *   Banned: 3
+*   FriendState - your relationship with the player
-*   placement - where the popup was called from
+*   Placement - where the popup was called from
-    *   Global Channel: 1
-    *   DirectMessage: 2
-    *   Guild: 3
-    *   Leaderboards: 4

 If the player is in a guild, additional parameters are passed as well:

-*   guild_id
+*   GuildId
-*   guild_name
+*   GuildName
-*   guild_mate - (true/false) indicates whether the player is in the same guild as current player
+*   GuildMate - (true/false) indicates whether the player is in the same guild as current player